 - Eat foods rich in B vitamins: B vitamins have a calming effect on the nervous system, they enhance your mood and are also known as the energy vitamins (b12 in particular).
 B6 helps produce serotonin while B9 (folate) helps stabilize moods and reduce anxiety, depression and panic.
 Good sources of the B vitamin’s include leafy greens, beans, asparagus, whole grains, sunflower seeds and mushrooms.

 - Eat food rich in Vitamin C: This immune booster is shown to lower cortisol and protect/repair cells from the damage of stress.
-Vitamin C has also been shown to return blood pressure and cortisol to normal levels after a stressful situation.Red bell pepper, berries, Brussels sprouts, kale and broccoli
+Vitamin C has also been shown to return blood pressure and cortisol to normal levels after a stressful situation.Red bell pepper, berries, Brussels sprouts, kale and broccoli are all great sources of vitamin C.

 - Eat foods rich in magnesium and potassium: Magnesium regulates cortisol and promotes a sense of wellbeing and is a natural muscle relaxant, while potassium helps lower blood pressure.
 A lack of magnesium can lead to feeling fatigued.
 Seaweed, sunflower seeds and spinach are excellent sources of magnesium while sweet potatoes, white beans and Greek yogurt provide a healthy dose of potassium.